-IF you request the aforementioned ‘money-back-guarantee’ and you took them up on that ‘free’ domain name offer, your refund will be deducted $24.95 for a domain name registration fee.
+If you request the aforementioned ‘money-back-guarantee’ and you took them up on that ‘free’ domain name offer, your refund will be deducted by $24.95 for a domain name registration fee.

 Which means that domain name MIGHT NOT really be free.
 It also means their money back guarantee MIGHT NOT be ‘no questions asked’, either.

 Here’s a quick overview of the hosting plans offered by GreenGeeks: